airline_alliances

 SkyTeam Marine and Offshore offers pricing, ticketing, and support services to travel management companies servicing clients from shipping, offshore oil and gas, and alternative energy industries.
 The program focuses on movement of crew personnel from or to ships, offshore drilling sites, and energy farms.

-Similar to Star Alliance, SkyTeam doesn’t have a separate frequent flier program.
-Instead, passengers can join a program with any of the SkyTeam’s member airlines that best suits their needs and earn miles across flights operated by the alliance.
+Similar to Star Alliance, SkyTeam doesn’t have a separate frequent flyer program.
+Instead, passengers can join a program with any of the SkyTeam’s member airlines that best suits their needs and earn miles on flights operated by the alliance.

-At the same time, the alliance grants Elite and Elite Plus Status Levels to loyal passengers who earned enough miles with their preferred frequent flier programs.
+At the same time, SkyTeam grants Elite and Elite Plus Status Levels to passengers who have earned enough miles with their preferred loyalty programs.

 Elite passengers take advantage of